TBunny187/JavaScript_Projects/README.md

-# JavaScript_Projects
+# JavaScript_Projects'
-All projects created within The Tech Academy bootcamp, using JavaScript.
+Within this repo, I will store all projects created while learning from The Tech Academy bootcamp, in which JavaScript will be used.'